pavan485/mongoDB/README.md

     | ├── app.log                   ## Contains informational and error logs.
     ├── application.py              ## main file
     ├── log.py
-    ├── request_handler.py          ## Contains API requests for token and raw endpoint ├── utils.py                    ##  utility fot partsing data, inserting it to mongoDB and validating configurations
+    ├── request_handler.py          ## Contains API requests for token and raw endpoint.
+    ├── utils.py                    ##  utility for partsing data, inserting it into mongoDB and validating configurations.

 Once the script starts running and data is inserted into MongoDB, it can queried using MongoDB shell or directly viewed using MongoDBCompass